sbaixas/BeowulfInstaller/README.md

   ```
   where ip_address is the static ip previously set for each node.

-- edit the file /etc/ansible hosts according to the hosts example file, groups guineapig and master names must stay the same.
+- Edit the file /etc/ansible hosts according to the hosts example file, groups guineapig and master names must stay the same.
 - Run
   ```sh
   ansible-galaxy collection install community.mysql